 On a personal note, due to a chiropractic injury and stroke I suffered in 2006 my ability to read and write was severely compromised.
 I still do it when absolutely necessary, but it’s extremely difficult and painful because of circulatory issues in my brain.
 As a result, I don’t update this website on a regular basis.
 Nor do I respond to most emails in a timely manner.
 In general, I try to do the absolute minimum necessary to clean up the city so I can afford to keep living here.

-When Mayor Jackson threatened to raise my utility rates across the board in late 2011 she was about to break my family’s already tight budget.
-And unlike our city’s highly paid employees some of us are price sensitive to the cost of government.
-If her actions hadn’t threatened my family’s well being in such a direct manner I never would’ve started this project which is so clearly bad for my health.
+When Mayor Jackson threatened to raise my utility rates in late 2011 she was about to break my family’s already tight budget.
+And unlike our city’s highly paid employees some of us are very price sensitive to the cost of government.
+If her actions hadn’t been such a direct threat to my family I never would’ve started this project which is so clearly bad for my health.

 Eagle Mountain, Utah